cloudmaven/documentation/pages/aws/aws_hipaa.md

 Transferring to the instance: scp

-Last encryption note: SSL is used by the CLI be default; so our EC2-private command 'aws s3 ... etc': Look at cli/latest/reference for the link on this.
+Last encryption note: SSL is used by the CLI be default; so our EC2-private command 'aws s3 ... etc':
+Look at cli/latest/reference for the link on this.
 This means that S3 to EC2private is encrypted in transit.
 The EBS /hipaa is encrypted at rest.
 Done.

-## Auditing
+### Part 5: Auditing

 CloudTrail is logging the API calls to my account.
 Whether through the console, the CLI, the APIs directly: All logged in cloud trail once it is enabled.
 They all use the same APIs; so we log on the API calls.
 Logs to S3.